Seattle, WA | Wilderness First Aid/WFR-R

 • Daily

 Expect to be outside the vast majority of each day.
-We will venture off campus to nearby parks for scenarios and skills practice.

 **Note: the itinerary is fluid and is subject to change for safety and weather/environmental factors including wind, rain/snow, air quality, trail closures, traffic considerations, etc.